Top 5 Hot Disk Publications

 About Hot Disk

-Hot Disk AB was established in 1995, based on Dr. Silas E. Gustafsson’s research at Chalmers University of Technology in Gothenburg, Sweden, during the 1970’s, 80’s and 90’s.
-Today this development continues at Hot Disk AB.
-Hot Disk AB, still based in Gothenburg, is an independent company dedicated solely to expanding the frontiers of testing and measuring thermal transport properties, with a genuine focus on quality and performance.
-Hot Disk AB and Hot Disk’s esteemed distribution network provides instruments on a global market, with more than 1000 units installed worldwide to date and the fields of use are too numerous to list here, but include space industry, car manufacturer, material science, semiconductor and electronics industry, civil engineering, quality control etc. In scientific journals, there are now hundreds upon hundreds of peer-reviewed papers utilizing the Hot Disk technique, high-lighting the excellent value the equipment continues to add to the field materials research.
+The Hot Disk AB company was established in 1995, based on Dr. Silas E. Gustafsson’s groundbreaking research at Chalmers University of Technology in Gothenburg, Sweden, during the 1970s, 80s and 90s.
+Today this development continues.
+Hot Disk AB, still based in Gothenburg, remains a fully independent, self-funded company dedicated solely to expanding the frontiers of testing and measuring thermal transport properties, with an abiding focus on quality and performance.
+Hot Disk AB and its esteemed distribution network now provides instruments on a global market, with nearly 1500 units installed worldwide to date (April 2021).
+The instrumentation’s fields of use are too numerous to list here, but include the aerospace industry, car manufacturers, material science, semiconductor and electronics industries, civil engineering, quality control etc. In scientific journals, there are now hundreds upon hundreds of peer-reviewed papers utilizing the Hot Disk technique, high-lighting the excellent value the equipment continues to add to the countless fields of material research.